mdulansk/Power-Outage-EDA/README.md

 This plot is a visualization of OUTAGES.POP.NORM, which is a column from grouped_state_no_outliers.
 It contains an observation for each state on how many power outages there were per 100,000 people.
 It should be noted that outliers (DE and DC) were removed to allow better visualization and analysis.
 <iframe src="assets/Bivariate_plot.html" width=620 height=600 frameBorder=0></iframe>

+From this plot it can be seen that the states with an above average number of power outagese per 100,000 residents are often located near the coast, or in the south.
+This could be a result of the more extreme weather in these areas.

 ## Interesting Aggregates